DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 For some reason, this option only appears in the desktop window, not in the VR dashboard.
 Your HMD still needs to be connected.
 And show "Advanced Settings".

+### Jump and Dodge

+With the PJD profile, pushing up on the right analog-stick will jump, and pushing down will dodge.

+If you still want to remap the [B] and [X] buttons, then read the next section.

 ### Swapped [B] and [X] buttons